What is Portfolio Rebalancing?

 Situation 2: Seeing that equities are performing better and are expected to rise in value in the future, Erica has changed her risk appetite and decides to invest 80% in equity and 20% bonds.
 She sells most of the bonds and invests that money to buy equity.

 Mutual fund manager pools in $10m from individual investors.
 He diversifies the risk in the portfolio by investing 50% in equity and 50% in bond.
 He also decides to further diversify the risk across different sectors in the percentage given below.

 The fund manager will review the performance on a regular basis but may decide to rebalance the portfolio monthly, quarterly, or yearly.

 - It helps us to balance the risk and returns from the stocks as per our investment strategy.

 - It helps us to track and maintain our financial returns and expectations.
-A habit to rebalance will help to achieve the desirous level of return.
+A habit of rebalancing will help to achieve the desirous level of return.

 - Rebalancing will mitigate unwanted risks.

 - Rebalancing leads to cutting off the performance leg of stocks.
-The stocks may be removed from the portfolio before they fully come in their bullish stage.
+The stocks may be removed from the portfolio before they fully come into their bullish stage.

 - Wrong decisions can lead to higher exposure to risk.

 As we have understood, portfolio rebalancing can be done for the smallest of funds to the biggest of them either by individual investors or expert portfolio managers.
 An investor can maintain any number of portfolios with different combinations of stocks and different risks and returns.

 Rebalancing is a part of managing a portfolio, and a major part of the decision relies on the risk tolerance of the investor.
 There are certain tools and software available for investors to track and monitor the performance of their stocks in a portfolio and guiding them to a better decision making like rebalancing, buying, and selling.